DHHZ19/data-structures-and-algos/InsertionSort/insertionSort.md

 #### First iteration of inner loop

-If we passed in this loop the very first interation would look like that.
+If we passed in this loop the very first interation would look like the array above.
 We are choosing index zero to be sorted and assuming the right side is unsorted.

-We then ask if `array[0] > array[1] && j >= 0 // this is false`
+We then ask if `array[0] > numberToInsert && j >= 0 // this is false`

 So we move out of the loop and insert, now 3 is part of the sorted array